2016 Bermudian same-sex union and marriage referendum

 A non-binding referendum on same-sex marriage was held in Bermuda on 23 June 2016.
 Voters were asked two questions; whether they were in favour of same-sex marriages and whether they are in favour of same-sex civil unions.
 While majority of voters voted against both proposals, the results were invalid as the turnout of 47% was below the 50% requirement.

+Background

+Historically, same-sex relationships were not legally recognised as valid in Bermuda.
+In 2015, the Supreme Court of Bermuda ruled that non-Bermudian same-sex partners must have the same right to live and work on Bermuda as married couples.
+In 2016, the One Bermuda Alliance-led government of Bermuda declared that they would call a referendum on recognising same-sex unions in Bermuda as a result of the court case, but formally supported the existing legal definition of marriage as between one man and one woman.

 Opinion polls

 A Global Research poll, conducted between 6 and 13 June 2016 for The Royal Gazette, found that 49% of registered voters opposed same-sex marriage, 41% were in favour and 10% did not know.
 A separate question on the same survey found that 52% supported civil unions for same-sex couples, 39% were against and 9% did not know.